ztz1989/FloWatcher-DPDK/run_to_completion/README.md

-# FlowMown-DPDK
+# FloWatcher-DPDK
 A DPDK software traffic monitor for per-flow statistics.
 We aim at providing the detailed statistics on both packet level and flow level.
-Specifically, FlowMown-DPDK aims at providing per-flow throughput, inter-packet gap and percentiles.
+Specifically, FloWatcher-DPDK aims at providing per-flow throughput, inter-packet gap and percentiles.

 ## About the APP:
   * Adopted aversion of DPDK: 17.05